aptperson/eb_performance_dash/readme.md

 #### Disclaimer
 This website and the information contained within is for general information purposes only.
 It is not a source of legal, financial or investment advice.
-For legal, financeial or investment advice cousult a qualified and registered practitioner
+For legal, financial or investment advice consult a qualified and registered practitioner